yeohgi/YogonDexLite/README.md

     * Meta Shifts: Understand how the meta changes at different levels of competitive play.

 # Installation
+Installation is only nessacary to run the web application locally.
 1. Prerequisites
     * PHP
     * Python